AdobeDocs/experience-manager-screens.en/help/user-guide/tizen-player.md

 ## Remotely Provisioning the Tizen Player {#remote-provisioning}

-Remotely provisioning the Tizen Player allows you to deploy hundreds and thousands of Samsung Tizen displays without much effort.
+Remotely provisioning the Tizen Player lets you deploy hundreds and thousands of Samsung Tizen displays without much effort.
 It avoids the tedious manual effort to configure each player with the server URL and bulk registration code, or other parameters and in the case of Screens as a Cloud Service to configure the cloud mode and cloud token.

-This feature allows you to remotely configure Tizen player and also update those configurations centrally, if required.
+This feature lets you remotely configure Tizen player and also update those configurations centrally, if required.
 All you require is the `HTTP` server used to host the Tizen application `(wgt and xml file)` and a text editor to save the `config.json` with the appropriate parameters.

 Make sure you have configured the URL launcher address on the Tizen Device, that is, Home Button > URL Launcher settings.
 On the `HTTP` server that hosts the Tizen application, place the file `config.json` at the same location as the `wgt` file.
 The file name must be `config.json`.